-Note to families - Camp Summergold's priority is your camper's safety.
-We can't guarantee your camper's personal happiness, but we strive to create a healthy and memorable camping experience for your camper and the whole Camp Summergold family.
+Note to families - Camp Summergold has full accreditation from the American Camp Association and abides by their policy standards.
+Our priority is your camper's safety.
+We can't guarantee your camper's personal happiness, but we strive to create a healthy and memorable camping experience for every participant.
+It is imperative that every camper feels included and safe in our camp community.
 To help us achieve this goal, please review the following policies:

 Communication Policy: Please advise your camper that there are many adults on our staff who will help her if an issue arises during her camp stay.
-Both directors, our camp nurse, our resident mentors, our counselor manager and our counselor staff are available to help your camper - but we can't help her or solve the problem unless we hear about it.
+Our directors, our camp nurse, our resident mentors, our counselor manager and our counselor staff are available to help your camper - but we can't help her or solve her problem unless she asks for help.
 Please advise your camper that she is strongly encouraged to say something if she is experiencing anything that makes her uncomfortable and we will do our best to solve the issue internally at the time of the event or we will reach out to parents/guardians.

-Family members may reach out to campers by prearranging a mid week phone conversation or through the postal mail at: Camp Summergold, 2211 Q St, Aurora, NE 68818.
-Family members may reach out to campers through electronic Camp Grams that can be purchased through the registration portal.
+Family members may reach out to campers through electronic _Camp Grams_ that can be purchased through the registration portal.
 All mail (email or postal) and packages will be delivered to your camper at meal times.

 Personal Property Policy:Campers may bring personal items to camp, but Camp Summergold is not responsible or liable for any personal property that is lost, stolen, or broken.
 Bunk management is a priority and we will do everything in our power to maintain neat bunk rooms.

-Medical Policy: In the event of an injury or health emergency, the camper will receive immediate First Aid and the situation will be assessed by the camp nurse and action will be taken to transport the camper to the **Aurora Community Health Center, 1423 Seventh Street Aurora, NE 68818 by car or ambulance as indicated.
-The camp will notify parents as soon as possible.
+If the event is a camper health emergency - the camper will receive immediate First Aid and the situation will be assessed by the camp health staff.
+Action will be taken to transport the camper to the **Aurora Community Health Center, 1423 Seventh Street Aurora, NE 68818** by car or ambulance as indicated and parents will be notified as soon as possible.

-Nut Aware Policy: For the safety of our campers, we are a Nut-Aware camp.
+Nut Aware Policy:We are a Nut-Aware camp but we cannot guarantee a nut-free environment.
 Please do not send any nut products to camp with your child.
-While we are a “Nut-Aware” camp, we cannot guarantee a nut-free environment.

-Behavior & Dismissal Policy: Camp Summergold reserves the right to dismiss a camper without refund for any behavior (1) that threatens or endangers the welfare and/or the safety of any camper, instructor, or any other person involved with Camp Summergold (2) is disruptive to the overall camp environment, which interferes with the beneficial use and enjoyment by campers and staff, or (3) for any form of bullying of other campers or disrespectful behavior to camp authority.
+Behavior & Dismissal Policy: Camp Summergold reserves the right to dismiss a camper without refund for any behavior that: threatens or endangers the welfare or safety of any other person involved with Camp Summergold; Is disruptive to the overall camp environment; Or manifests any form of bullying of other campers or disrespectful behavior to camp authority.

-Note: It is the rare case that any camper is sent home.
-We encourage parents to explain to their children that Camp Summergold is a private non-profit camp and that we are not required to accept a camper’s application.
-Although we are always willing to open the door to many campers, any camper whose behavior negatively impacts her cabin mates’ time at camp may be sent home (without a refund).
+Note to families: It is the rare case that any camper is sent home.
+We encourage parents to explain to their children that Camp Summergold is a private non-profit camp and we are not required to accept every camper application.
+Camper and family interviews during the registration process are meant to help both parties understand each other better.

 Camp policy prohibits any camper who is dismissed for behavioral reasons from returning to camp the following year.
-In the event of any dispute, claim, or controversy relating to the terms of this Agreement or arising during or after the camper’s session at Camp SummerGold, Camp will attempt to resolve the issue first through direct negotiation with the parent or guardian and, if unsuccessful, through mediation, with the parties sharing the costs thereof equally.
+In the event of a dispute, claim, or controversy relating to the terms of this Agreement or arising during or after a summer camp session, the Director will attempt to resolve the issue first through direct negotiation with the parent or guardian and, if unsuccessful, through mediation, with the parties sharing the costs thereof equally.
 In the event that the parties proceed to litigation, venue will be in a court of competent jurisdiction in the State of Nebraska and the laws of Nebraska will apply.
 If Camp prevails in the litigation, it will be entitled to recover any and all attorney’s fees and any other costs incurred, as well as any other relief granted by the court.